 The early history of Bhutan is steeped in myth and remains obscure.
 Evidence shows that the region has been settled first in 2000 BC.
 According to a legend, the Cooch-Behar king, Sangaldip ruled the country around the 7th century BC.
 But Bhutan's history after the introduction of Tibetan Buddhism to Bhutan in the 9th Century is rather distinct.

 It’s one of those lands where the king still rules his people.
 Even so, people enjoy their political rights and total freedom.
 The freedom of Bhutan has been suffered for a long time and it has never been colonized.
 The Bhutanese state had developed a distinct national identity based on religion where the territory was composed of many fiefdoms and the county was governed as a Buddhist theocracy.
 After the 19th century civil war, the House of Wangchuck reunited the country and ruled as Bhutan King.

 In 2008, the country shifted from an absolute monarchy to a constitutional monarchy.
-In the very year, the first election to the National Assembly was held in Bhutan.
-Bhutan king and queen are loved and respected by people in the Bhutan Kingdom.
+In that very year, the first election to the National Assembly was held in Bhutan.
+The Bhutan king and queen are loved and respected by the people in the Bhutan Kingdom.

 Religion of Bhutan